dylanlan/dylanlan.github.io/adventures.md

 Protein also enjoyed the thrill of using a skill named Crasher.
 It is quite an intimidating skill to use - it can only succeed if your health points are beneath a very low threshold.
 And using it successfully will leave you with but a single health point remaining.
 That's right.
 One health point away from death.
 None the less, it looks very cool, so Protein attempted it many times.
 I will not comment on his success rate, but here is one memory of an epic success:
 ![Cthonic Remains 10 Crasher](/public/images/protein/protein-crasher.png)

-After a grueling few hours of hunting mummies, beetles, skeleton dogs, and spooky ghosts, we decided to call it quits, and take a break.
+After a grueling few hours of hunting mummies, beetles, terriying things that collect bones, and spooky ghosts, we decided to call it quits and take a break.
 Enough experience acquired for one day.
 More adventures await, tomorrow!
 However, Protein had to make one final attempt to look very cool, wielding his obnoxious sword.
+Until the next time, fellow Aislings!
 ![Cthonic Remains 10 End](/public/images/sradagan/sradagan-cr10-end.png)